-Any student who will not register at UF for a period of more than one semester needs prior written approval from the supervisory committee chair for a leave of absence for a designated period of time.
+Any student who will not register at UF for a period of more than two semesters needs prior written approval from the supervisory committee chair for a leave of absence for a designated period of time.
 This approval remains in the student’s departmental file.
 The Graduate School does not require notification.
 The student must reapply for admission upon return.

-To register for independent study, internship, or supervised research courses, students must complete and submit a TRSM Special Course Registration Form or Internship Registration Packet to their advisor for approval, and then to the Graduate Program Assistant for processing.
+To register for independent study, internship, or supervised research courses, students must complete and submit a SPM Special Course Registration Form or Internship Propsal Packet to their advisor for approval, and then to the Graduate Program Assistant for processing.

-The Department of Tourism, Recreation & Sport Management is able to develop a concurrent plan with several other programs on campus.
+The Department of Sport Management is able to develop a concurrent plan with several other programs on campus.
 The purpose of a “concurrent” program is to allow students to pursue more than one graduate degree at the same time, with the opportunity to share credits.
-We strongly prefer our concurrent degree students to take at least 1-2 TRSM classes each semester or alternate semesters.
+We strongly prefer our concurrent degree students to take at least 1-2 SPM classes each semester or alternate semesters.

 Any student interested in pursuing two master’s degrees in two different programs or two master’s degrees in the same program concurrently should discuss the proposed study with Graduate Student Records before applying.
 Written approval is needed from each academic unit and the Graduate School Dean.
 The student must be officially admitted to both programs through regular procedures.
 No more than 9 credits from the first program may be applied toward the second.